earthsand/openstack-ironic-moonshot-discovery-tool/README.md

 # openstack-ironic-moonshot-discovery-tool
 Openstack Ironic Chassis Discovery Tool for Moonshot hardware

-A new tool will be developed to query nodes and their hardware properties at chassis level and register the node information in the Ironic database.
+A new tool to query nodes and their hardware properties at chassis level and register the node information in the Ironic database.
 This tool targets chassis management of micro-servers or similar enlosures